martinsumner/riak_kv/docs/InstallAndStartGuide.md

 ## Installation

 Riak is built on the Erlang/OTP platform.
 Only the even numbered major versions of Erlang/OTP are fully tested for operating Riak.
 For each major version of Riak, the major version is initially released supporting two major OTP versions, where the lower version is common with the previous Riak major release.
-Once a Riak major release has been in production for 12 months, future minor release may only support the higher of the two Erlang/OTP versions.
+Once a Riak major release has been in production for 12 months, future minor releases may only support the higher of the two Erlang/OTP versions.

 The mappings for current and planned releases are: